rancher/rancher-docs/archived_docs/en/version-2.5/getting-started/quick-start-guides/deploy-rancher-manager/vagrant.md

 - [Virtualbox](https://www.virtualbox.org): The virtual machines that Vagrant provisions need to be provisioned to VirtualBox.
 - At least 4GB of free RAM.

-### Note
-- Vagrant will require plugins to create VirtualBox VMs.
+>**Note:** Vagrant requires plugins to create VirtualBox VMs.
 Install them with the following commands:

-  `vagrant plugin install vagrant-vboxmanage`
+  * `vagrant plugin install vagrant-vboxmanage`

-  `vagrant plugin install vagrant-vbguest`
+  * `vagrant plugin install vagrant-vbguest`

 ## Getting Started